Mountain Springs Lodge is centerpiece to pristine natural beauty and is steeped in the rich tradition of a family heritage dating back to the 1800s.

 So on July 4, 1895 the young couple traveled by horse drawn wagon with all their possessions from Leavenworth to the brink of Beaver Hill.
 The story goes that Elizabeth took one long look and then cried--not tears of joy, but of fear and loneliness because the valley looked so inhospitiable to her.
 There was only a game trail off the mountain so they cut trees, tied them together and to the wagon, and let horses, wagon and all earthly possessions down into the valley.

 The couple spent the rest of their lives in Beaver Valley, cutting the trees, clearing brush and stumps to make room for fields, hewing out logs for their first home (still standing and lived in, near the intersection of Beaver Valley and Chiwawa Loop Roads) and raising a family of six children.
 W. W. also built a sawmill that provided lumber for most of the early houses and barns in the vicinity.
-There was backbreaking hard work, times of tragedy and heartbreak, experiences of loneliness and danger, worrisome encounters with Indians, and stores of near misses with cougars and bears.
+There was backbreaking hard work, times of tragedy and heartbreak, experiences of loneliness and danger, worrisome encounters with Indians, and stories of near misses with cougars and bears.

 Although those times are gone forever, we glance back from time to time to think of those, in a sense, romantic days of growth and discovery.
 When Mountain Springs Lodge and Conference Center was created in 1990 we determined to maintain a strong link to the past by telling the story of early years.
 Meadows and trails, sparkling streams and grand old barns are still as they were.
 One central theme in the creation of Mountain Springs Lodge has been to blend all the new building activity with the environment through the use of local rock and Northwest native woods.
-Also, building were situated so as to retain the openness of vast meadows and the panorama of the high Cascades.
+Also, buildings were situated so as to retain the openness of vast meadows and the panorama of the high Cascades.
 It is our sincere wish that the tranquility and quality of life you experience here will leave each of you with a geuine sense of accomplishment, as well as being rested, inspired, rejuvenated and ready to return to the vigourous challenges of the workplace.

 For questions or to make a reservation please email email@example.com